Xilmi/rotp-coder/README.md

 To run the mod:

-* Download my distribution of ROTP-1.4.1.jar (large file) and run that instead of original game.
+* Download my distribution of ROTP-1.5.jar (large file) and run that instead of original game.

 or

-* Download only the ROTP-1.4.1-governor.jar
+* Download only the ROTP-1.5-governor.jar
 * Place it in same directory that contains original Remnants.jar version Beta 1.4
-* Run ROTP-1.4.1-governor.jar
+* Run ROTP-1.5-governor.jar

 To enable governor, use 'q' key on keyboard, or else click "Allocate Spending" text in the planetary spending screen.
+Since version 1.5 Governor is on by default.

 ---